A five-dimensional vacuum-defect wormhole space-time: Abstract

 \section{Abstract}

-We introduce a novel extension to the Klinkahmer-vacuum defect model by incorporating a fifth spatial coordinate, resulting in a comprehensive five-dimensional wormhole space-time.
-This extension preserves its status as a vacuum solution to the field equations in five-dimensions.
-We delve into the behavior of geodesic equations in the proximity of this wormhole, shedding light on its intriguing properties.
+In this study, we present a novel extension to the Klinkhamer vacuum-defect model by incorporating a fifth spatial dimension.
+This modification results in the formulation of a comprehensive five-dimensional wormhole space-time.
+Crucially, this extension preserves its classification as a vacuum solution to the field equations, thereby automatically satisfying all energy conditions.
+We demonstrate that this five-dimensional vacuum-defect space-time can be expressed in a pure canonical form, and thus, locally reduces to five-dimensional Minkowski space.
+Finally, we explore the geodesic equations in the vicinity of this five-dimensional vacuum-defect wormhole, offering insights into its intriguing properties.

-Higher-dimensional gravity; Modified theories of gravity; exact solutions
+\keywords{Higher-dimensional gravity; modified theories of gravity; exact solutions}